helenalabs/working-with-ai-principles/README.md

 The goal is not fast answers, but deeper understanding.

-I see AI as a tool for extending human reasoning: helping reveal patterns, test ideas, and connect intuition with structure.
+AI serves as an extension of human reasoning: helping identify patterns, test hypotheses, and connect intuition with structure.

 Ultimately — responsibility for judgment, values, and direction remains human.
 AI can support thought, but it cannot replace it.